-These project priorities were set during the 2021-2025 Consolidated Planning Process and were identified through extensive stakeholder outreach with county residents, elected and appointed officials, county government and other municipal employees, and partner organizations who serve lowand moderate-income households, homeless or other non-homeless special needs populations.
-Due to impacts of the COVID-19 pandemic affordable housing location for low- and moderate-income residents of the county has become more difficult and so much of the county's attention is focused directly on activities which support the creation of new or rehabilitation of existing affordable housing units for both renter and owner households through the CDBG and HOME programs.
+These project priorities were set during the 2021-2025 Consolidated Planning Process and were identified through extensive stakeholder outreach with county residents, elected and appointed officials, county government and other municipal employees, and partner organizations who serve low-and moderate-income households, homeless or other non-homeless special needs populations.
+Affordable housing for low- and moderate-income residents of the county has become more difficult; therefore, much of the county's attention is focused directly on activities which support the creation of new or rehabilitation of existing affordable housing units for both renter and owner households through the CDBG and HOME programs.